WOGRA-AG/Os4ML/README.md

 ## 🌟 Deployment

 The deployment process is being managed by Gitlab.

-`TODO: Maybe is interesting add something about the hosting infrastructure?`

-### Environments

-`TODO: Describe here the different environments, also add the URL's where they can be accessed`
+Just execute the corresponding pipeline steps.
+They will build docker images with and tag them.
+The argocd image update will notice the new image and notify argocd to deploy the new version.

-### Pipeline
+### CI/CD Pipeline

 The pipeline is formed by different stages, executed in this order: